 This short course has been designed for professionals who want to gain an overview of the latest developments around climate change.
 It will cover both the science of climate change and policy responses across a range of sectors.

-The course is run by the ANU Institute for Climate, Energy & Disaster Risk, bringing together leading climate researchers from across the university.
+The course is run by the ANU Institute for Climate, Energy & Disaster Solutions, bringing together leading climate researchers from across the university.